|

 stations.
 I would never be able to get channel 53 without a vertical tilter.

-or down, channel 53 will drop out completely.
-Fine tuning for strongest
+down, channel 53 will drop out completely.
+Fine tuning for strongest signal is

 - The JBX08WB stacked should work well in areas where signal gain is high